cjriches/simulatron/simulatron/README.md

 # Simulatron
 ### Version 2.0.0-alpha

+## Overview
+Simulatron is a virtual machine with its own custom architecture, designed to aid understanding of hardware and low-level software, and to be fun to play around with.

+## Usage
+TODO

 ## Build Prerequisites
 For `web-view` to build, various other things may need to be installed.
 Running on Kubuntu 18.04 LTS, the following additional packages were required:
 * `libcairo2-dev`